birendramondal/Daemon_Monitor_enhance/README.md

 # Daemon_Monitor_enhance

-1. Activate enviroment **"daemonEnv"** source daemonEnv/bin/activate
+1. Activate environment **"daemonEnv"** source daemonEnv/bin/activate

-2. Start the mysql docker container and create a database and update the instance and database creadentials on .env file.
+2. Start the MySQL docker container, create a database, and update the instance and database credentials on the .env file.
    **create a table**
    CREATE TABLE `DaemonDetails` (
   `daemon_name` varchar(255) DEFAULT NULL,